 As you’ve surely guessed from the name of this website, my name is James Wolanyk.
-I’m a professional author, international educator, editor, peer mentor/coach, and meditation junkie that was born just outside of Boston, Massachusetts.
+I’m a professional author, international educator, editor, lifestyle coach, and meditation consultant that was born just outside of Boston, Massachusetts.

 But it wasn’t always that way.

 Growing up, I suffered from extreme bouts of panic attacks, generalized anxiety, and overarching malaise connected to my life.
 I was overweight and sought happiness in sources such as food, video games, and expensive hobbies.
 I was directionless and stuck in a rut.
 Engaging with those closest to me was taxing, and trying to force myself into the world seemed nearly impossible.
 My anxiety reached such a crescendo during high school that I contemplated filing for disability and spending the rest of my days in my parents’ home, forgoing any hope of dating, getting a driver’s license, or going to college.
 One day, after suffering a particularly vicious panic attack, I decided I couldn’t live that way any longer.

 That single day prompted me to dig deeper into consciousness, the one domain I’d ignored in my endless rumination.
 I dove headfirst into meditation, breathing techniques, nutrition, exercise, religious texts, and anything else I could find to better myself.
 Years went by, all dedicated to the lone task of finding out what life was “all about.”
 This task, which culminated in a single second, a single shard of time characterized by indescribable beauty, resulted in a wholesale shift in my view of both the world and my own existence.
 The burden of past years fell away in that moment.
 My mind was suffused with love, openness, and goodwill for all sentient beings.
 This shift has never receded.
 It informs what I do to this very day.